supermedium/superframe/components/redux/README.md

 });
 ```

-The `redux` component handles data binding.
-The component subscribes to the
+The `redux-bind` component handles data binding.
+The component subscribes to
-store to update an entity's components on every change.
+the store to update an entity's components on every change.
 The keys of the
 component are state selectors, using dot-delimitation to reach deeper into the
 state.
 The values of the component define what components to data-bind the
 state property to.

-This will bind `reduxState.counter.number` to the `bmfont-text` component.
+This will bind `reduxState.counter.number` to the `bmfont-text.text` component
+property.

 ```html
 <a-entity redux="counter.number: bmfont-text"></a-entity>